Skip to navigation Skip to content

 Group Payment Schedule

-If the customer is being paid via a group payment schedule, an immediate payment (for example, an Advance Payment, a reissued payment) will automatically reject if it was issued on any code other than Entitlement Period End Day (EPED) code B. Payment can be reissued but will not be received by the organisation until the next group schedule payday.
+If the customer is being paid via a group payment schedule, an immediate payment will automatically reject if it was issued on any code other than Entitlement Period End Date (EPED) code B. A payment will also reject when a customer is placed on weekly payments.
+Payment can be reissued but will not be received by the organisation until the next group schedule payday.

 Overseas Bank Accounts (Family assistance payments)

-Family assistance payments (for example, Family Tax Benefit) can only be deposited into an Australian bank account every 2 weeks no matter which payment method is chosen by the customer.
+Family assistance payments (for example, Family Tax Benefit) can only be deposited into an Australian bank account every 2 weeks regardless of the payment method chosen by the customer.

 If a former family assistance customer is entitled to arrears (for example, from FAO reconciliation) but has moved overseas and closed their Australian bank account these payments will reject.
 Centrelink International Services (CIS) staff can issue a one-off payment to an overseas address.
 A one-off payment can also be used to issue payments to overseas estates and for certain other payments if no alternative option is available.